openedx/openedx-webhooks/docs/details.rst

 - If the title of the pull request indicates this is a blended project (with "[BD-XXX]" in the title), then this is a blended pull request.

-- Otherwise, the author is checked for core committer status in the repo.
+- The author is checked for core committer status in the repo.
 If so, this is a core commiter pull request.

 - Otherwise, this is a regular pull request.

+Additionally, if the pull request is in draft status, or has "WIP" in the title, it is a draft pull request.

 Now we can decide what to do: